golariu/rail-mounted/README.md

 # RAIL MOUNTED

+## License

+This work is licensed under the CC0 1.0 Universal license terms.
+Refer to the License.html file in this directory for details.

+## Quick Start

 The best way to make a reliable mount using these files is to print the stressed parts out of PC.
 I use Prusament PC Blend.
 The parts that are less exposed to user actions may be printed in PETG.
 I use Prusament PETG but also PETG+ from Microcenter.